zfcampus/apigility-documentation/api-primer/what-is-an-api.md

   collections.
 Each type can specify HTTP request methods allowed; requests using methods outside those configured result in a `405 Method Not Allowed` status; `OPTIONS` requests will detail which requests methods are allowed.
-- By default, we use [Hypermedia Application Language](/api-primer/halprimer.md), which provides both relational links as well as the ability to embed other addressable resources.
+- By default, we use [Hypertext Application Language](/api-primer/halprimer.md), which provides both relational links as well as the ability to embed other addressable resources.
 - Errors are reported in a consistent fashion (specifically, [application/problem+json](/api-primer/error-reporting.md#api-problem).